 FISI-1031.
 PHYSICS FOR TECHNOLOGY I. Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): None.
-Corequisite(s): FISI 1033 and MATE 1031 or its equivalent.
+Corequisite(s): FISI 1033.
 This course presents an introduction to fundamental concepts of mechanics and thermodynamics.
 Study topics include statics, kinematics, dynamics, work and energy, conservation laws, temperature, heat, and thermodynamic laws.
+The course can be offered on onsite, hybrid or online modalities.

 FISI-1032.
 PHYSICS FOR TECHNOLOGY II.
 Credits: 3.
 Lecture hours per week: 3.
-Prerequisite(s): FISI 1031, FISI 1033, MATE 1031.
-Corequisite(s): FISI 1034, MATE 1032.
+Prerequisite(s): FISI 1031, FISI 1033.
+Corequisite(s): FISI 1034.
 This course presents an introduction to concepts of electrostatics, magnetism, and optics.
 Emphasis will be given to the study of electrical circuits.
+The course can be offered on onsite, hybrid or online modalities.

 FISI-1033.
 LABORATORY OF PHYSICS FOR TECHNOLOGY I. Credit: 1.
 Laboratory hours per week: 3.
 Prerequisite(s): None.
 Corequisite(s): FISI 1031.
 This course presents a selection of experiments on statics, kinematics, dynamics, work and energy, laws of conservation, temperature, heat, and thermodynamic laws.
+The course can be offered on onsite, hybrid or online modalities.

 FISI-1034.
 LABORATORY OF PHYSICS FOR TECHNOLOGY II.
 Credit: 1.
 Laboratory hours per week: 3.
-Prerequisite(s): FISI 1031, FISI 1033, MATE 1031.
-Corequisite(s): FISI 1032, MATE
+Prerequisite(s): FISI 1031, FISI 1033.
+Corequisite(s): FISI 1032.

-1032.
 This course presents a selection of experiments on electrostatics, magnetisms, and optics, with emphasis on electrical measures.
+The course can be offered on onsite, hybrid or online modalities.

 FISI-3011.
 UNIVERSITY PHYSICS I. Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): MATE 3018 or MATE 3172.
 Corequisite(s): FISI 3013 and MATE 3061.
 Introductory course to physics as a fundamental science.
 Offers a unified view of it, emphasizing in conservation principles, concepts of fields and waves, and the atomic matter point of view.
 The first semester covers kinematics, dynamics of a particle, energy, and oscillating movement.
 Also, the dynamic of a system of particles and gravitational field.
+The course can be offered on onsite, hybrid or online modalities.

 FISI-3012.
 UNIVERSITY PHYSICS II.
 Credits: 3.
 Lecture hours per week: 3.
 Prerequisite(s): FISI 3011 and FISI 3013.
 Corequisite(s): FISI 3014.
 This course is dedicated to the study of electrostatic, electromagnetism, electromagnetic waves and light, and some fundamental principles of the modern physics and matter structure.
+The course can be offered on onsite, hybrid or online modalities.

 FISI-3013.
 LABORATORY OF UNIVERSITY PHYSICS I. Credit: 1.
 Laboratory hours per week: 3.
-Prerequisite(s): MATE 3018 or MATE 3172.
-Corequisite(s): FISI 3011 and MATE 3061.
+Prerequisite(s): None.
+Corequisite(s): FISI3011.
 This course complements the student's knowledge that was acquired in class.
 Consist of a series of experiments intended to verify the laws of mechanics and thermodynamics.
+The course can be offered on onsite, hybrid or online modalities.

 FISI-3014.
 LABORATORY OF UNIVERSITY PHYSICS II.
 Credits: 1.
 Laboratory hours per week: 3.
-Prerequisite(s): FISI 3011 and FISI 3013.
-Corequisite(s): FISI 3012.
-This course includes experiments in electromagnetism, optics, and in modern physics.
+Prerequisite(s): FISI3011 and FISI3013.
+Corequisite(s): FISI3012.
+This course will complement the knowledge acquired by the students in class.
+It consists of a series of experiments focused on verifying the laws of electromagnetism, light and modern physics.
+The course can be offered on onsite, hybrid or online modalities.

 FISI-3016.
 MODERN PHYSICS.
 Credits: 3.
 Lecture hours per week: 3.
-Prerequisite(s): FISI 3012 and MATE 3061.
+Prerequisite(s): FISI3012.
 Corequisite(s): None.
 The students are exposed to this century physics.
 Includes: relativity elements, fundaments of quantic mechanics, and atomic and molecular physics.
 Also, atoms structure and notions of atomic and molecular spectroscopy.
+The course can be offered on onsite, hybrid or online modalities.